CozzyBro2/CallScheduler/README.md

 # What performance / usability boost can I expect?

 `CallScheduler` is not oriented around a boost in performance.
-But 'calls' themselves in luaU are very fast, fast enough to outperform resuming yielded threads. (as of writing this. this also applies to `coroutine.wrap`)
+But 'calls' themselves in LuaU are very fast, fast enough to outperform resuming yielded threads. (as of writing this. this also applies to `coroutine.wrap`)

 If anything, you may introduce a little bit of CPU complexity due to having two forms of scheduler running in the background (`wait()` and `CallScheduler`).
 But so long as `wait()` is not used by you, the difference should be negligible enough to not have to worry over.